Nebukam/PCGExtendedToolkit/_sources/doc-misc/misc-attribute-remap.md

 > Note that the `Effective Range` method tends to spread/scale the input set of values -- but allows one to leverage the full range of the curve no matter the min/max input values.
 > **Hence, using `Full Range` with only high (or low) input value will only sample a very narrow portion of the curve.**
 {: .infos-hl }

----
-# Inputs
-## In
-Any number of point datasets.

----
-# Outputs
-## Out
-Same as Inputs with the added metadata.
-*Reminder that empty inputs will be ignored & pruned*.